MicrosoftDocs/biztalk-docs/biztalk/core/sftp-adapter.md

 Starting with BizTalk Server 2016, the SFTP adapter connects to SFTP by using the WinSCP library, which supports a larger range of SFTP servers.

-1. Visit the [WinSCP website](https://winscp.net/eng/downloads.php), under .NET assembly COM library section, or the [SourceForge downloads website](https://sourceforge.net/projects/winscp/files/WinSCP/) for older versions.
+1. Visit the [WinSCP website](https://winscp.net/eng/downloads.php) and find the **.NET assembly / COM library** section, or visit the [SourceForge downloads website](https://sourceforge.net/projects/winscp/files/WinSCP/) for older versions.

 1. Make sure to use the supported WinSCP versions for each BizTalk Server version:
  * BizTalk Server 2020 CU6 - WinSCP version [6.3.5](https://sourceforge.net/projects/winscp/files/WinSCP/6.3.5/WinSCP-6.3.5-Automation.zip/download)